Jun 28, 2024

 A groundbreaking for the new community center, part of a planned residential housing development, will be at 10 a.m.
 Thursday, July 11, at the site north of Hays Medical Center.

-Hays Lions Club members requested to change the name of the Hays Lions Club Park, 33rd and Skyline Drive, to the Daniel G. Rupp Memorial Park in remembrance of Daniel G. Rupp.
-He was the longest-serving Hays mayor.
+Hays Lions Club members requested to change the name of the Hays Lions Club Park, 33rd and Skyline Drive, from the Daniel G. Rupp Memorial Park sponsored by the Hays Lions Club to the Hays Lions Club Park in remembrance of Daniel G. Rupp.
+Rupp was the longest-serving Hays mayor.
 Commissioners will discuss the request at an upcoming work session.

 Commissioner Alaina Cunningham was absent from the meeting.